To raise the agenda and prioritize displaced populations concerns through scholastic exchange of research and praxis.

 All articles published in the JID aims to follow morally acceptable standards set forth in the World Medical Association's Declaration of Helsinki.
 To achieve this, the JID promotes research integrity by accepting and publishing manuscripts that include intellectual honesty, accuracy, fairness, intellectual property, and protection of human and animal subjects involved in the conduct of research.
 Responsibilities for research integrity are shared by individual researchers and the institution.
 All proposed research should consider ethical clearance at both the application and implementation stages.
 Ethical clearance for involvement of human subjects in your research should be sought prior to any research work being undertaken, including pilot studies or focus groups.
 Collaborative research projects involving other researching institutions will often require the ethical approval of all participating institutions, and can be quite time consuming.
 For these reasons, the JID has a duty to consider the ethical aspects of both submitted and published work.
 Every research article article submitted to the JID should include a statement that the study obtained ethics clearance or approval (or a statement that it was not required), including the names of the ethics committee9s) or institutional review board(s), the number/ID of the approval(s), and the statement participants gave informed consent before taking part in the research study.

 The JID believes that an efficient editorial process that results in timely publication provides a valuable service both to authors and to the community at large.
-It takes 6-8 weeks to peer-review submissions.
-We therefore request that reviewers respond promptly, usually within 14 days of receipt of a manuscript.
+It takes 6-9 months to peer-review submissions subject to the availability of subject matter experts.
+We therefore request that reviewers respond promptly, usually within seven (7) days of receiving an invitation to review a manuscript.
 If reviewers need more time, we request that they contact us promptly so that we can keep the authors informed and, if necessary, assign alternate reviewers.

 Empirical Data Replication